What Software Development Considerations Are Important for the IoT?

 As hinted at earlier, expect any relatively complex enterprise IoT system to use multiple operating systems.
 Linux or no OS likely works best for embedded IoT devices, while a mixture of operating systems need to be supported for the client apps used to manage, control, store, and analyze the data generated by the platform.
 In this scenario, seamless cross-platform integration and functionality remains a critical goal.

 When exploring potential IoT vendors, make sure you consider the quality of their SDK and API offerings as part of your criteria.
 A great API plays a critical role in optimizing the software development process for your engineers.
-Also ensure your project team boasts programmers with experience working with multiple operating systems – mobile, desktop, and embedded.
+Also, ensure your project team boasts programmers with experience working with multiple operating systems – mobile, desktop, and embedded.

 Don’t Skimp on Security